In Defense of Rabindranath Tagore and V.S.Naipaul

-In many ways, Tagore played a pioneering role in modernizing Indian literature and presenting it to the world with certain dignity and as the expression of a unique tradition.
+In many ways, he played a pioneering role in modernizing Indian literature and presenting it to the world with certain dignity and as the expression of a unique tradition.

-He was also a person of varied talents, who combined in himself great sensitivity to the life of his times as well as great respect for the heritage of a nation of such antiquity.
+He was also versatile character and a person of varied talents, who combined in himself sublime sensitivity to the life and conditions of his times as well as respect for the heritage of the country and its ancient wisdom.

-There is no other poet, whose two poems have been selected as the national anthems by two nations.
+There is no other poet in the history of the world, whose poems have been selected as the national anthems for two nations namely India and Bangladesh.

 Suggestions for Further Reading

 - Changing Dynamics of Public Opinion In Hindu Community

 - Hindu Gods and Goddess in the Entertainment Industry

 - Hindu Women's Right to Worship in Temples

 - The Knowledge and Practice of Hinduism